AnIkeT126/AmritaSpaceBack/README.md

 # AmritaSpaceBack

-AmritaSpaceBack is a backend application for the AmritaSpace project, aimed at providing APIs for managing space-related data.
+AmritaSpaceBack is a backend resource for the AmritaSpace project, aimed at providing APIs for managing space-related data.
 It utilizes MongoDB as the database system for storing and retrieving data.

 ## Table of Contents